 What is Apple CarKey?

 At the original announcement, Apple said that it would be expanding the functionality to support the Apple U1 chip - that's the UWB module in the iPhone and Watch allowing for more detailed spatial awareness - which will mean you don't have to take the key out of your pocket to unlock the car - it will work on proximity.
-That's coming in iOS 15 expected in September 2021.
+That's arrived with iOS 15 in September 2021.

-What's unique about CarKey is that it is Apple taking charge, integrating into Apple Wallet and that's likely to appeal to a lot of car manufacturers and customers alike - with Google planning to offer a comparable system for Android in 2021 too.
+What's unique about CarKey is that it is Apple taking charge, integrating into Apple Wallet and that's likely to appeal to a lot of car manufacturers and customers alike - with Google offering a comparable system for Android from 2021 too.

 What else will you be able to do with Apple CarKey?

 Without the need for a physical key - just a means for secure digital authentication - there's flexibility in services that can be offered.
 You can share your key with someone, for example, so if you want to lend someone your car you can grant them access by sending them a digital key.

 You can also set limitations or restrictions on that digital key - including things like limiting top speeds, the volume of the stereo or the horse power that's available.
 BMW, one of the main supporters of the service, says you can have up to five additional users so you can cover the whole family.

 Apple says that you'll be able to share keys through iMessage and of course, if you lose your device, you can cancel your key through iCloud so your car is still secure.